gratchie/gratchie.github.io/about.md

 * Github: http://github.com/gratchie
 * Twitter: @graziee

-Full stack engineer with 15+ years experience in high performance computing environments.
+Full stack engineer with 15+ years experience in high performance computing environments, at scale.
+Employs Devops, Automation and Agile methodologies to help design, build and run applications and related infrastructure.
 Fast learner, detail oriented, consistently delivering solutions and accustomed to the needs of a dynamic and fast paced production environment.

-I am a strong advocate of Automation.
-Doing the right thing, not the easy thing, while focusing on long term impact vs. short term gain.

 __CORE TECHNICAL PROFICIENCIES__